R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 `Available disk space`: `df -x tmpfs -x devtmpfs --total` (disk filesystem) checks disk usage on a mounted filesystem, in 1 kB blocks.
 Unfortunately, the command includes some *tmpfs* (temporary file system) and one *devtmpfs* for device files (the interfaces between actual physical devices and the user).
 Both are virtual filesystems created to store files in volatile (RAM) memory… Option `-x` (`--exclude-type`) omits those entries and option `--total` conveniently adds the columns for us.
 Giga-sized blocks (option `-BG`) are too coarse for an accurate measurement and some arithmetic calculations must follow.
 - Manual: `man 1 df`.

 `CPU usage`: `vmstat 1 2` (virtual memory statistics) reports CPU activity in near-real time.
 The first argument is the *delay* between updates in seconds, while the second prescribes *count* determinations.
-The first report produced gives averages since the last reboot, and so we keep the second (last) row.
+The first report produced gives averages since the last reboot, not what we are after, and so we turn our attention to the second (last) row.
 We are interested in column `id` (*idle*, 15th), the complement of the utilization rate.
 - On the other hand, CPU *load* is defined as the number of processes using or waiting to use one core at a single point in time.
 It can be determined with command `uptime`.
 - Manual: `man 8 vmstat`.